A lot of job seekers ask me, “Should I pay someone to write my resume?” or “Should I use a resume writing service?”

 You want to know the pros and cons before you invest your hard-earned money, and I don’t blame you!

-I’ll also share the #1 service I recommend, with a free tool that you can use to measure the strength of your resume before deciding whether to pay, so make sure you read until the end.
+I’ll also share the writing service that I recommend… and they also offer a free tool that you can use to measure the strength of your resume before paying anything.
+So make sure you read until the end.